 - Lock down your privacy settings on your social media accounts.
 See our guide on social media.
 Consider speaking to relatives about their social media accounts and settings.
 Adversaries can obtain a lot of information on you through the accounts of family members and friends.

 - Create strong, long passwords for your accounts or use a password manager.
 See our guide to passwords.

 - Review content in your accounts, including emails and private messages on social media, for any information that could put you at risk.
 Remove, if possible, anything that could harm you if made public.

 - Consider relocating if you think that you or your family’s life could be at risk.
 Organisations such as the Rory Peck Trust may be able to help with advice and support in this situation.

 - Document the attack and create an incident log.

-- Change passwords on your commonly-used accounts.
-Hackers will try to gain access to these accounts.
+- Change passwords on your commonly used accounts, which hackers will try to gain access to.
 See our guide on passwords.

-- Let people know that you have been doxxed, including your family, your employer and your friends.
+- Let your contacts know that you have been doxxed, including your family, employer and friends.

 - Report threatening behaviour to the authorities, if you feel able to do so.